BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Processing a clip may take various amount of time.
 But to bring the values closer I will give an example of processing [Big Buck Bunny](https://www.youtube.com/watch?v=aqz-KE-bpKQ) movie:
-- Original video time: 596 s (9 min 56 sec)
+- Original video duration: 596 s (9 min 56 sec).
-- Number of detected scenes: 129
+- Number of detected scenes: 129.
-- Processing time: 965 s (16 min 5 sec)
+- Processing time: 965 s (16 min 5 sec).

-It seems that number of detected scenes is the key factor influencing processing time.
+It seems that number of detected scenes is the key factor influencing processing time.\
+The system has its limitations regarding acceptable length of the film due to [PyDub library]((https://github.com/jiaaro/pydub)) limitations.
+I tried to process full length movie (1h 23min) and there are some issues connected to audio decoding process.

 ### How to select a language